rohitjha424/rohitjha424/README.md

 - 👋 Hi, I’m Rohit Kumar Jha ( @rohitjha424 )
 - 👀 I’m a Full Stack Software Developer.
-- 🌱 I’m currently learning Angular - Java Full Stack Development.
+- 🌱 Currently building systems using Java Spring Boot and Angular in the BFSI domain.
-- 💞️ My World is my mom.
+- 💞️ My World is my Mom.

 ### Connect with me: